jSQrD-dev/dreamSort/README.md

 * Right-click to delete any mod or cheat you don't want.
 * App warnings if Ryujinx is running before you press apply - avoiding errors.
 * Permanent Dark Mode (Hurray!)
-* Yoohyeon from Dreamcatcher as the icon.
-(Windows Only)
+* Icon inspired byYoohyeon from Dreamcatcher.

 ### Downloads